obetsak/Litium-V7-Reset-PIM/README.md

 # Litium-products-remove-whole-assortment
-DElete all products, categories and assortments from products module
+Delete all products, categories and assortments from products module